AmingAndrei/violence.website/content/species/devils/drive.md

 Activation Mechanism

 The Drive process is initiated through the transmission of a specific neural signal along the Redliner's nervous system.
-This signal is hypothesized to mimic neurological patterns associated with imminent death or extreme trauma, prompting the Clutch Beetle to activate.
-While spontaneous activation is possible under sufficient stress, the process is most reliably triggered via a specialized tool known as a Drive Starter, designed to induce the required neural sequence.
+This signal is hypothesised to mimic neurological patterns associated with imminent death or extreme trauma, prompting the Clutch Beetle to activate.
+While spontaneous activation is possible under sufficient stress, the process is most reliably triggered via a specialised tool known as a Drive Starter, designed to induce the required neural sequence.

 Physiological Changes

-Upon activation, the following biological phenomena are observed:

 - The Redliner's blood undergoes a colourimetric shift, typically presenting hues ranging from green to blue, indicating the onset of the Drive state.
 - Hosts acquire the ability to continuously regenerate from any form of physical damage, including otherwise lethal injuries.
 This regenerative capacity is directly fuelled by the host’s blood supply.